 10) Great Work Ethic

 Top players have a great work ethic and are dedicated – always grinding trying to get better.
 Whether it’s refining their player, practicing moves, practicing their jumper, learning about basketball and 2K, building chemistry with their squad, or being pro-active in improving their skills.

 Elite players make adjustments – or are at least willing to as necessary.
 They make gameplan adjustments before games (prepping, scouting, etc), during the game, and after game assessments, as needed.
 Top players are constantly learning from mistakes, studying and scouting opponents, trying to improve and figure out what they can do better, and adapting to the challenges at hand.

 12) Optimize Their Archetype

 The last element to these tips is to optimize your archetype.
 Top players strive for archetypes that enhance their game, fit their gameplay style, fills team needs, as well as knowing their archetype well and how to optimize it to help play at a high level.
-At the same time, players should be versatile enough to play well with any archetype, as NBA 2K League tryouts and archetypes will likely be standard / set archetypes like it was for Season 1.
+At the same time, players should be versatile enough to play well with any archetype, since NBA 2K League tryouts have standardized archetypes.
 Either way, top players are able to get the most out of their chosen archetype.

 Hope these tips have helped to improve your game and your NBA 2K League tryout journey, and be sure to check back here for more upcoming NBA 2K tips!